Cameron Humphreys (footballer, born 1998): Manchester City

 Humphreys grew up in Moston, Manchester and supported Manchester United as a boy.
 He spent time with Blackburn Rovers and Oldham Athletic, though did not enjoy the experience and returned to the more relaxed atmosphere of Sunday League football.
 He joined the youth system at Manchester City at the age of 13.
 He began his scholarship in 2014.
 He formed a centre-back partnership with Tosin Adarabioyo, quickly working his way into Patrick Vieira's under-19 team.
 He played in the 2015 FA Youth Cup final defeat to Chelsea.
 He was named Players' Player of the Year at the 2014–15 Academy Awards.

 At the age of 16, he travelled with the first-team squad on their pre-season tour and played in a friendly fixture against Real Madrid after being called up by manager Manuel Pellegrini.
 He signed his first professional (three-year) contract on 24 August, two days after his 17th birthday.
 He was praised for his character by coach Jason Wilcox, whilst Academy manager Simon Davies said that he planned to make Humphreys a captain to improve his leadership skills.

 "To play in front of 100,000 people was crazy.
 I think I had a good game and I played the full 90 minutes I actually did a Cruyff turn on Ronaldo, I took the ball off Karim Benzema and Gareth Bale gave me his shirt after the game.
 It was a good experience."

 — Humphreys reflecting on his non-competitive debut at the age of 16 in Australia.

 On 30 January 2016, he made his competitive debut in an FA Cup game against Aston Villa when he replaced Nicolás Otamendi 88 minutes into a 4–0 victory at Villa Park.
 He also featured in the following round, a 5–1 defeat at Chelsea where Pellegrini named a plethora of youngsters in the matchday squad.
+However, City signed young defenders such as Eric García and Philippe Sandler, whilst Humphreys struggled with serious injuries.
 He made no more first-team appearances during his three remaining years at the City of Manchester Stadium and rejected the club's offer of a new contract to instead look for senior football elsewhere, though later admitted that he should have first spoken with manager Pep Guardiola.